syncfusion-content/javascript-docs/js/Gantt/Editing.md

 The output of Gantt with cellEditing is as follows.

-{% include image.html url="/js/Gantt/Editing_images/Editing_img1.png" Caption="Gantt with cellEdit"%}
+{% include image.html url="/js/Gantt/Editing_images/Editing_img1.png"%}

 ### Normal Editing

-Update the task details through edit dialog by setting **EditMode** as normal.
+Update the task details through edit dialog by setting `editMode` as `normal`.

-The following code example shows you how to enable normal editing in **Gantt** control.
+The following code example shows you how to enable normal editing in Gantt control.

 {% highlight js %}